 Southern cabbage isn’t just about eating your greens—it’s about delicious soul food flavor!

 Marrekus grew up in Memphis, where this cabbage recipe was on the table every week.
-Now, it’s a family favorite, just like our mixed greens and collard greens with smoked turkey or ham hocks.
+Now, it’s a family favorite, just like our Southern baked mac and cheese, mixed greens and collard greens with smoked turkey or ham hocks.
 Everyone always comes back for seconds and thirds!

 I really love how this Southern style cabbage with smoked turkey turns out tender, buttery, and just a little spicy.
 The key to perfect cabbage?
 Simmering it in a rich, flavorful broth.
 The longer it cooks, the softer and more delicious it gets.